Anything-Code/international-project-management/README.md

 - Learning curve (Progression)
 - Ranking System
 - Rewards
+- Skins
+- CMS features
+- Voicechat
+- Games should train reflexes | dexterity
 - 2D - 3D ???
-- 2D: Mby platformer -> procedurally generated world (enemies/bosses) with themes that can be customised with assets (using imgs and sounds)
+- 2D: Mby platformer -> procedurally generated world (enemies/bosses) with themes that can be customised with assets (using imgs and sounds) [Singleplayer AND Multiplayer] (Style=Pixelart)
-- 3D:
+- 3D: Minigames like golf, airhockey -> mixed with quizes [Multiplayer]